alex-nvmz/ripa2tan_epi/README.md

 \end{gathered}
 $$

-For `total_rainfall`, a Gamma model with log link function, as the variable is strictly positive and presents a heavy tail to the right.
-The variable had to be transformed to `total_rainfall`+1 to avoid the logarithm of zero.
+For `total_rainfall`, a Tweedie model with log link function, as the variable is strictly positive and presents a heavy tail to the right.
+The Tweedie distribution converges to the Poisson when the $p$ power parameter is 1, and to the Gamma when $p$ is 2.
+This family of distributions allows us to have zeros in the response.

 $$
 \begin{gathered}
-y_i \sim \text{Gamma} \\
+y_i \sim \text{Tweedie} \\
 g = \log
 \end{gathered}
 $$

 For `n_raindays`, a Negative Binomial model with log link function, as the variable is a count and we found evidence of overdispersion when fitting a Poisson model.
-The variable also had to be transformed to `n_raindays`+1 to avoid the logarithm of zero.

 $$
 \begin{gathered}